cakephp/docs/en/orm/entities.rst

     on.

-When using the ``newEntity()`` and ``patchEntity()`` methods in the ``Table`` objects you can coustomize mass assignment protection by yourself.
+When using the ``newEntity()`` and ``patchEntity()`` methods in the ``Table`` objects you can customize mass assignment protection by yourself.
 Please refer to the :ref:`changing-accessible-fields` section for more information.

 Bypassing Field Guarding